 The ICC operates as a backup system to efforts at the national level to prosecute war crimes and human rights violations.
 Under the doctrine of complementarity, the Court's jurisdiction comes into play only when a country is unwilling or unable to make a good faith effort to prosecute and convict violators.
 A person alleged to have committed a crime under the ICC Statute whose country is unwilling or unable to prosecute him or her falls under the jurisdiction of the ICC if (1) the country of which the accused is a citizen is a party to the Statute, or has authorized the jurisdiction of the court in the matter; (2) the country in whose territory the accused allegedly committed the crime is a party to the Statute, or has authorized the jurisdiction of the court in the matter, or (3) the crime the accused allegedly committed is referred to the Court by the Security Council.

-As of 2012, 121 countries have ratified the ICC.
-Prominent countries that have not joined include China, India, Russia (signed but not ratified), and the USA.
+As of 2014, 122 countries have ratified the ICC.
+Prominent countries that have not joined include China, India, Israel, Russia, and the USA.
 No Middle Eastern country except Jordan has ratified.

-Perhaps the most important role that states play in international human rights law is in defining and establishing that law by creating and ratifying human rights treaties.
+Perhaps the most important role of states in international human rights law is establishing that law by authoring and ratifying human rights treaties.
 Treaties are generally authored by committees of state representatives, and they are ratified by executive and legislative consent at the national level.
 Once a treaty is established, states help give it life by creating domestic legislation to implement it, conforming their conduct to its norms, and using it as a standard for domestic and international evaluation and criticism.

 Article 56 of the UN Charter obligates member states to take “joint and separate action” to promote observance of human rights and fundamental freedoms for all.
 Within a country, means of promoting international human rights include incorporating international norms into a state's constitution and criminal law; creating limits on federalism; and, promoting human rights through propaganda and education.
 Perhaps the most basic method is enforcement through law at the national level.
 For example, to comply with the Genocide Convention a country must make genocide a crime within its own legal system.
 Much international law is obeyed because its norms have been incorporated into the legal systems of countries (Hathaway 2005).
 Since the end of the Cold War, numerous states have formulated new or revised constitutions that include human rights.
 A sampling of these states includes Romania (1991), Slovenia (1991), Congo (1992), Lithuania (1992), Albania (1993), Russian Federation (1993), Moldova (1994), Tunisia (1995), Cameroon (1996), and Poland (1997) (See Alston 1999.)